particle-iot/docs/src/content/reference/device-os/firmware.md

 ## EEPROM

+{{#if has-eeprom-file}}
+EEPROM emulation allows small amounts  of data to be stored and persisted even across reset, power down, and user and system firmware flash operations.

+On the {{device}} the EEPROM emulation is stored as a file on the flash file system.
+Since the data is spread across a large number of flash sectors, flash erase-write cycle limits should not be an issue in general.

+{{else}}
 EEPROM emulation allocates a region of the device's built-in Flash memory to act as EEPROM.
 Unlike "true" EEPROM, flash doesn't suffer from write "wear" with each write to each individual address.
 Instead, the page suffers wear when it is filled.